agrc/api.mapserv.utah.gov/README.md

 The containers created with Docker can be run in a Kubernetes cluster.
 The project contains configuration files for [Docker Kubernetes](.kube/kube-deployment.yml) and also [Google Kubernetes Engine](.kube/gke-deployment.yml).

 In order to use the Docker Kubernetes locally, make sure to first change the `kubectl` context to `docker-for-desktop with` Docker.
-When using Google Kubernetes Engine, make sure to change the `kubectl` context to the GKE cluster with `gloud`.
+When using Google Kubernetes Engine, make sure to change the `kubectl` context to the GKE cluster with `gcloud`.

 ### Publishing Containers